List of Dutch inventions and innovations: EFMPlus (1995)

 EFMPlus is the channel code used in DVDs and SACDs, a more efficient successor to EFM used in CDs.
 It was created by Dutch electrical engineer Kees A. Schouhamer Immink, who also designed EFM.
 It is 6% less efficient than Toshiba's SD code, which resulted in a capacity of 4.7 gigabytes instead of SD's original 5 GB.
 The advantage of EFMPlus is its superior resilience against disc damage such as scratches and fingerprints.

 Economics

-First megacorporation (1602)

-The Dutch East India Company was arguably the first megacorporation, possessing quasi-governmental powers, including the ability to wage war, imprison and execute convicts, negotiate treaties, coin money and establish colonies.
-Many economic and political historians consider the Dutch East India Company as the most valuable and powerful corporation in the world history.

-The VOC existed for almost 200 years from its founding in 1602, when the States-General of the Netherlands granted it a 21-year monopoly over Dutch operations in Asia until its demise in 1796.
-During those two centuries (between 1602 and 1796), the VOC sent almost a million Europeans to work in the Asia trade on 4,785 ships, and netted for their efforts more than 2.5 million tons of Asian trade goods.
-By contrast, the rest of Europe combined sent only 882,412 people from 1500 to 1795, and the fleet of the English (later British) East India Company, the VOC's nearest competitor, was a distant second to its total traffic with 2,690 ships and a mere one-fifth the tonnage of goods carried by the VOC.
-The VOC enjoyed huge profits from its spice monopoly through most of the 17th century.

 Dutch auction (17th century)

 A Dutch auction is also known as an open descending price auction.
 Named after the famous auctions of Dutch tulip bulbs in the 17th century, it is based on a pricing system devised by Nobel Prize–winning economist William Vickrey.
 In the traditional Dutch auction, the auctioneer begins with a high asking price which is lowered until some participant is willing to accept the auctioneer's price.
 The winning participant pays the last announced price.
 Dutch auction is also sometimes used to describe online auctions where several identical goods are sold simultaneously to an equal number of high bidders.
 In addition to cut flower sales in the Netherlands, Dutch auctions have also been used for perishable commodities such as fish and tobacco.